 Instead of navigating the complex payroll setup process alone, Globalization Partners can help.
 We will hire employees on your behalf and add them to our existing payroll.
 We’ll also take on all matters of compliance, so you can stay focused on growing your business.

-Taxation Rules for Payroll in Spain
+Taxation Rules in Spain

 Spain has a progressive income tax rate that increases as an employee’s salary increases.
 Any income earned by non-residents is also subject to withholding tax (WHT) requirements.
 From 19% in dividends and interest to 24% in royalties, you’ll need to watch for these laws that could impact non-residents on your team.

-Spain Payroll Options
+Spain Payroll Options for Companies

 Any new company in Spain needs to set up an internal payroll or outsource.
 The four main payroll options in Spain include: